-How do I troubleshoot kubelet or CNI plugin issues for Amazon EKS?
+How do I resolve kubelet or CNI plugin issues for Amazon EKS?

 I want to resolve issues with my kubelet or CNI plugin for Amazon Elastic Kubernetes Service (Amazon EKS).

-To run and assign an IP address to the pod on your worker node with your CNI plugin, you must have the following:
+To run and assign an IP address to the pod on your worker node with your CNI plugin (on the Kubernetes website), you must have the following:

-- AWS Identity and Access Management (IAM) permissions, including an Amazon EKS CNI policy attached to the IAM role of your worker node or provided through IAM roles for service accounts
+- AWS Identity and Access Management (IAM) permissions, including a CNI policy attached to your worker node's IAM role or provided through service account IAM roles

 - An Amazon EKS API server endpoint that can be reached from the worker node